ibm-cloud-docs/openwhisk/actions_web.md

 The [controller](/docs/openwhisk?topic=openwhisk-about#about_controller) passes any action-specified headers, status code, or body to the HTTP client that terminates the request or response.
 If the `Content-Type` header is not declared in the action result's `headers`, the body is interpreted as `application/json` for non-string values and `text/html` otherwise.
 If the `Content-Type` header is defined, the controller determines whether the response is binary data or plain text and decodes the string by using a base64 decoder as needed.
 If the body isn't decoded correctly, an error is returned to the client.

-The owner of the web action owns all of the activations records, and incurs the cost of running the action in the system regardless of how the action was invoked.
+The owner of the web action owns all the activations records, and incurs the cost of running the action in the system regardless of how the action was invoked.
 {: note}

 #### Protected parameters